meeramurali/Email-Spam-Classification/README.md

 # Email-Spam-Classification

-This project involved the implementation of Gaussian Naïve Bayes to classify the Spambase data from the UCI ML repository.
+This project involved the implementation of Gaussian Naïve Bayes to classify the Spambase data from the UCI ML repository (https://archive.ics.uci.edu/ml/datasets/spambase).

 The dataset contains 4601 examples which were split into training and test sets having around 2301 and 2300 instances respectively with roughly 40% spam and 60% non-spam data to reflect the statistics of the full dataset.
 Since each feature is assumed to be independent, no standardization of features is required.